pingcap/docs/dm/dm-faq.md

 - Upgrade DM to v2.0.7 or later versions.

-## The load unit reports the `Unknown character set` error
+## Why does the load unit report the `Unknown character set` error?

 TiDB does not support all MySQL character sets.
-Therefore, DM reports this error if an unsupported character set is used when creating the table structure during a full import.
-You can bypass this error by using [character sets supported by TiDB](/character-set-and-collation.md) according to the specific data and creating the table structure in the downstream in advance.
+Therefore, DM reports this error if an unsupported character set is used when creating the table schema during a full import.
+To bypass this error, you can create the table schema in the downstream in advance using the [character sets supported by TiDB](/character-set-and-collation.md) according to the specific data.